AI tool buying guide

 Stack economics

-Model cost and change risk with the default team context
+Estimate cost and change risk with the default team size

 This panel uses published self-serve pricing only.
-Quote-only and usage-credit gaps stay visible as caveats, and deeper pairwise math opens in the calculator.
+Quote-only and usage-credit gaps are shown as caveats.
+Detailed per-tool breakdowns are available in the calculator.

 Default team size